sectoSSD/code_ocean/README.md

 A third version is expected with these solutions and with the use of classes for more efficient code.

-Here is some main concept of the script :
+Here is some main concept of the script (you nedd to switch in code version to read it with the tabulation):

 Direction : 'MOVE Direction' is the main action possible in the game.
 To be read in a two dimensional
             map each direction are translated in a tuple (x,y) :